 - Carnival season Fancy dress, parades and traditional dancing will keep even the oldest kids enthralled.

-- Hellenic Children's Museum Build, bake and investigate alongside Athenian kids in this museum's brand-new location.
+- Hellenic Children's Museum Build, bake and investigate alongside Athenian kids.

 When to Go